Youth in the Digital Age (Phase II)

 Tilleczek, K., Bell, B. L., & Munro, M. (2019).
 Youth well-being and digital media.
 InKate C. Tilleczek & Valerie M. Campbell (Eds.)
 Youth in the digital age: Paradox, promise, predicament. (pp. 39-59).
 Abingdon, UK: Routledge.

-We ask: what are the newest problems and possibilities of digital media for youth education and wellbeing?
+We ask: what are the newest problems and possibilities of digital media for youth wellbeing & education?

 Team

 Our team of scholars, youth, trainees and collaborators share decades of expertise for new, rigorous research and impactful knowledge mobilization.
-Operating from the Young Lives Research Lab and building on our extensive work on youth and digital technology, we also leverage the work of youth-serving agency collaborators, the Students Commission of Canada, Tech for Good Canada, Pathways to Education Canada and UNICEF Canada.
+Operating from the Young Lives Research Lab and building on our extensive work on youth and digital technology, we leverage the work of youth-serving agency collaborators, the Students Commission of Canada, Pathways to Education Canada and UNICEF Canada.

 Outputs

-An essential next step is a holistic model of Canadian youth wellbeing that accounts for the deep ubiquity of digital media and takes post-pandemic contexts into account.
-We employ our unique participatory methods with/by/for youth for social good to generate (a) a new Canadian survey of the influences of digital society, (b) filmed interviews with Millennial and Gen-Z youth from which "digital portraits" are produced to depict changes over time, and (c) mapping the new social, economic, political and philosophical landscape of Canadian digital society, post-pandemic.
+An essential next step is a holistic model of Canadian youth wellbeing that accounts for the deep ubiquity of digital technology and takes post-pandemic contexts into account.
+We employ our unique participatory methods with/by/for youth for social good to generate (a) a new Canadian Digital Wellbeing survey of the influences of digital society, (b) filmed interviews with Millennial and Gen-Z youth from which "digital portraits" are produced to depict changes over time, and serve as innovative and accessible knowledge mobilization tools to educate and inform, and (c) a map of the new social, economic, political and philosophical landscape of Canadian digital society, post-pandemic.

 Impact